 The Shingle Tree and Pheasant Mountain Trails are also beautiful hikes, especially in early June when the rhododendron and lady slippers are in bloom.

-Note: The trail section between Parsons and Bretz (marked in yellow) has now been completed.
+Note: The trail sections between Parsons and Bretz, and from the Elkins Depot to Highland Park (marked in yellow) have now been completed.

 Read: The latest update on the connection from Highland Park to the Elkins Depot